AdobeDocs/analytics-platform.en/help/components/calc-metrics/cm-workflow/cm-approving.md

 ---
 # Approve calculated metrics

-In the [Calculated metrics manager](cm-manager.md), you can approve and unapprove filters.
+In the [Calculated metrics manager](cm-manager.md), you can approve and unapprove segments.
 Only administrators can approve calculated metrics.

 To approve calculated metrics: